ctxis/CAPE/README.md

     - EvilGrab
     - Azzy

 Many other malware families have their payloads extracted by some of the behavioural packages, with their configuration in the clear in the resulting output.
-Configuration parsing may then be performed on this by virtue of yara-based detection, and config parsing based on CAPE's primary config parsing framework, DC3-MWCP (Defense Cyber Crime Center - Malware Configuration Parser).
-Parsers may also be written using the RATDecoders parser from malwareconfig.com.
+Configuration parsing may then be performed on this by virtue of Yara-based detection, and config parsing based on CAPE's primary config parsing framework, DC3-MWCP (Defense Cyber Crime Center - Malware Configuration Parser).
+Parsers may also be written using the RATDecoders framework from malwareconfig.com.
 Thanks to DC3 and Kevin Breen/TechAnarchy for these frameworks.

 CAPE has config parsers for the following malware families, whose payloads are extracted by a behavioural package:
     - HttpBrowser